nozhanb/policeCar/README.md

 > sudo pip install Jetson.GPIO

-It is very likely that after tring to import the library you will get a ___permission___ error.
+It is very likely that after importing the library you will get a ___permission___ error.
 In order to mitigate the error navigate to the ___/sys/class/gpio___ and change the permission of the ___export___ and ___unexport___ files from only write to both read and write for all users (use sudo chmod 666 export and the same for unexport).
-To test that things work the way they should type in the following command on the command line in a terminal ad hit enter;
+To test whether things work correctly type in the following command on the command line in a terminal and hit enter;

 > GPIO.getmode()

 It should print out either ___10___ or ___11___ or other values.
 Here, 10 means GPIO.BOARD and 11 means GPIO.BCM.
 Check [this](https://stackoverflow.com/questions/31687465/gpio-getmode-in-python-on-raspberry-pi-gets-different-value-than-on-wiki/31688886#31688886) for further details on what each value means.
+After installing the Jetson.GPIO library follow the instructions [here](https://github.com/NVIDIA/jetson-gpio#setting-user-permissions) under the ___Setting User Permissions section___.
+You need to create a new group, add your username to the group and copy a ___.rules___ file to the given path in the ___/etc/udev/rules.d/___ (see the instructions).
+Finally, you need to restart the Jetson so the permissions take effect.
+If you do not follow the instructions one has to change all the file permissions manually.
+You will save yourself time by following the instructions on permissions!

 ## 4.?
 Bread Board Layout